d-khan/Python-exercise/decision____.md

 ## Objective

 1. Understand how decision statements are applied in Python
-2. Apply comparison and logical operators to evaluate the expression
+2. Apply comparison, logical and bitwise logical operators to evaluate the expression

 ## Prerequisite